Futarimiti/snowmelt-cup-en-trans/invitations/trans.md

 The event will be scheduled
 over separate weekends commencing August 2023.
 Registration will take form of subject tracks,
-3 of which may be individually decided, as per their flair, by each player to be taken into compete.  <!-- too complex! -->
+3 of which may be chosen on an individual basis by each player to be taken into compete.
 Generous prizes await the winners!

 With this opportunity, we hope to provide a platform for